 The ability to separate the sounds of a word is called “phoneme segmentation”.
 It’s a critical skill in both learning to read and write.
 By six and a half/seven years of age students should be able to tell you the sounds in a word.
 So, for example, if given the word “cat”, the student should be able to you that the sounds in “cat” are /k/ /a/ /t/.
 Understanding that words are made up of separate speech sounds is an important foundational skill.
 Phoneme segmentation is considered a “phonemic awareness” skill which falls under the broader category of “phonological” skills.
 If you’d like to see the developmental sequence of these skills, just download the free handout below.

-Just click the following link to download this handout Developmental Sequence of Phonological Skills
+Just click the following link to download this handout Developmental Stages of Phonemic Awareness

 Around the end of kindergarten/beginning of first grade we should be directly teaching students to segment words into their separate speech sounds.
 As it is when teaching any skill, it’s important to scaffold our instruction and provide clear and concise directions (explicit teaching).
 When introducing the skill, we often begin with words containing 2 and 3 phonemes.
 Adding a hands-on component is also very helpful.
 I like to use the Breaking Up Words activity when first introducing the skill.
 This activity has a 1-1 correspondence between the sounds in the word and the dots on the card.
 So, in this example, the student will touch a circle for each sound (/d/ touch circle, /u/ touch circle, /k/ touch circle) and then blend the word back while moving his finger along the green line (“duck”).